A framework for lifecycle digitalisation

 2026

-Digital Healthcare Engineering for Enhancing the Safety and Sustainability of Aging Jacket Platforms: A Comprehensive Review
+Digital Healthcare Engineering for Enhancing the Safety and Sustainability of Aging Jacket Platforms: A Comprehensive Review and Gap Analysis

 Safety Science, 2026, 199:107175.